 Hiking and Mountain Biking

 Hiking and mountain biking are two of the most popular recreation activities in and around the area.
 One of the best places for hiking and mountain biking is the Missouri Headwaters State Park.
-The park has plenty of shorter length hiking and biking trails that are perfect for families.
+The park has plenty of shorter-length hiking and biking trails that are perfect for families.

 If you are looking for more challenging hikes and mountain biking trails, consider heading into the Custer Gallatin National Forest, where you’ll find plenty of hiking and biking trails

 The nice thing about Belgrade is that it is located in close proximity to two great downhill ski areas.
-Bridger Bowl Ski and Snowboard Resort and Big Sky Resort are both a short drive from Belgrade and provide tons of opportunities for downhill skiing in the winter, that is accessible to all levels of skiers and snowboarders.
+Bridger Bowl Ski and Snowboard Resort and Big Sky Resort are both a short drive from Belgrade and provide tons of opportunities for downhill skiing in the winter, which is accessible to all levels of skiers and snowboarders.

 Bridger Bowl tends to be more popular with the locals because it is a ski area, not a resort, so you’ll enjoy great skiing and snowboarding but you won’t have all the extras that you find at a traditional ski resort.